mccurdyc/www/content/books/enlightenment-now.md

 - "Nothing is more responsible for the good old days than a bad memory." [p.
 48]
 - There is a wrong belief that wealth is a finite resource [p.
 99]
 - "...the world's poor have gotten richer in part at the expense of the American lower middle class...the tradeoff is worth it." [p.
 113]
-- "Eductation...is not keeping up with the demands of modern economies..." [p.
+- "Education...is not keeping up with the demands of modern economies..." [p.
 118]
 - "In some ways the world has become less equal, but in more ways the world's people have become better off." [p.
 120]
 - "Humanistic Environmentalism" [p.
 122]
   - "...there is an optimal amount of pollution in the environment, just as there is an optimal amount of dirt in your house.